AdobeDocs/asset-compute.en/help/using/api.md

   }
   ```

-* **400 Invalid request**: If the request is incorrectly formed, such as required fields missing in the request JSON.
+* **400 Invalid request**: If the request is improperly structured, for instance, if it lacks required fields in the JSON payload.
 Response JSON includes `"ok": false`:

   ```json
   {